Vitouliss/Insert-Asset-plugin/README.md

 ## Insert Asset Plugin (For ROBLOX Studio)

 This is a small quick plugin I wrote a while ago.
-It doesn't work like it used to but you can insert ROBLOX created models, hats, gear etc. and models you already acquired on your user account.
+This plugin can insert models you have acquired on your account, and all hats, gears, faces, etc.

-I don't even know if the plugin even works anymore.
-I'll try to fix it though.
+# Installation
+There is currently no way to upload a Gui to GitHub, so you have to grab it yourself (https://www.roblox.com/library/4128982063/inputGui).
+Create a model, put both the plugin's script and the Gui inside and save it to your local plugins folder.